lpapailiou/fac/README.md

 The code processing can be triggered at once by pushing the button ``go``.
 As soon as the input is validated, check marks will indicate if the processing was successful, or - if not - where the problem occurred.
+Additionally, a tab switch is triggered by the ``go`` button.
+If the code is valid, it will show the execution result, otherwise the validation tab.

 Additionally, there are minor features:
 <ul>